-- Based on the science drivers and gaps in the observing system identified in Sections 3 and 4.3, below is a list of key recommendations for the future tropical Atlantic observing system.
-The recommendations include readiness levels (RL) to indicate the ease with which they could be implemented: (1) No additional action needed other than sustained funding, (2) Implementation in progress, (3) Additional funding required for implementation, (4) Scientific guidance/design and funding required. - Most importantly, maintain observing systems that have proven their long-term value for scientific research, monitoring, and operational forecasts and analyses.
+Based on the science drivers and gaps in the observing system identified in Sections "Science Drivers" and "Strengths and Weaknesses of the Current Observing System", below is a list of key recommendations for the future tropical Atlantic observing system.
+The recommendations include readiness levels (RL) to indicate the ease with which they could be implemented: (1) No additional action needed other than sustained funding, (2) Implementation in progress, (3) Additional funding required for implementation, (4) Scientific guidance/design and funding required.
+See also Bourlès et al. (2019) for a discussion of recommendations specifically for PIRATA.

+- Most importantly, maintain observing systems that have proven their long-term value for scientific research, monitoring, and operational forecasts and analyses.
 These long records in the tropical Atlantic are extremely important for observing ocean-atmosphere variability on interannual to multidecadal timescales and changes in response to global warming.
 Continuity of satellite records is critical for maintaining basin-wide surface observations.
-In situ data provide information on the subsurface ocean and high-accuracy measurements near the air-sea interface that can be used to calibrate and validate satellite measurements and to bridge gaps between satellite missions.
+In situ data provide information on the subsurface ocean and high-accuracy measurements near the airsea interface that can be used to calibrate and validate satellite measurements and to bridge gaps between satellite missions.
 RL1 - Improve the vertical sampling on PIRATA moorings in the mixed layer and immediately below; add new sensors for ocean velocity and surface fluxes; develop new satellite measuring capabilities.
 Presently, the sensor spacing is too coarse to accurately calculate mixed layer depth, stratification beneath the mixed layer, and the vertical structure of the diurnal cycle of temperature near the surface.
 It is also recommended that every mooring have at least one single-point current meter and a downwelling longwave radiation sensor.
 These measurements are needed to compute temperature and salinity advection and the net surface heat flux, important components of the mixed layer heat and salinity budgets.
-Augmenting moorings with barometers will aid numerical weather prediction and data assimilation.
+Augmenting moorings with barometers will aid NWP and data assimilation.
 Proposed satellite missions such as the Sea surface KInematics Multiscale monitoring of ocean surface currents (SKIM) have great potential to aid research, data assimilation, and forecasts.
 Their development should be continued.
 RL3,4